harpocrates/corrode/src/Language/Rust/Corrode/C.md

             ]
 ```

-Interpret the body of the function. `language-c` guarantees that type of
+Interpret the body of the function.
-`body` is `CStatement` and that it is specifically a compound statement
-(the `CCompound` constructor) which means we must pattern match on the output
-of `interpretStatement` to avoid having and extra set of braces.

 ```haskell
         body' <- interpretStatement body
 ```

+The body's Haskell type is `CStatement`, but language-c guarantees that
+it is specifically a compound statement (the `CCompound` constructor).
+Rather than relying on that, we allow it to be any kind of statement and
+use `statementsToBlock` to coerce the resulting Rust statement into a Rust
+block.

 Since C doesn't have Rust's syntax allowing the last expression to be
 the result of the function, this generated block never has a final